Muhammad Muhsin Ibrahim

 mutual respect.

-It all started from a casual
+It all started with a casual chat about Kano

 politics.
 Three of us were talking about how incredibly daring was and is